Compare

 What's the biggest reason someone would stay on HubSpot instead of switching?

-If marketing automation is core to your business, stay on HubSpot.
-Marketing Hub is genuinely best-in-class, and Hydra doesn't compete there.
-If your stack depends on specific HubSpot marketplace integrations you can't easily replicate, stay on HubSpot — 2,000+ apps is a real moat. source If you host your marketing site and blog on Content Hub, stay on Content Hub.
-If you need SOC 2 Type II and HIPAA-ready compliance with a decade of audit history, HubSpot has the procurement-ready answers Hydra hasn't built out yet.
-Hydra's wedge is specifically the support-led B2B SaaS at 50–500 customers whose Service Hub is outpaced — not every HubSpot customer fits that shape.
+If you want a full marketing-plus-sales-plus-service suite and have the budget, stay on HubSpot.
+Marketing Hub is one of the deepest products in the category, and Hydra doesn't compete there.
+If your stack depends on specific HubSpot marketplace integrations you can't easily replicate, stay on HubSpot.
+2,000+ apps is a real moat. source If you need omnichannel support across phone and social, or SOC 2 Type II and HIPAA-ready compliance with a decade of audit history, HubSpot has the procurement-ready answers Hydra hasn't built out yet.
+Hydra's wedge is specifically the support-led B2B SaaS at 50 to 500 customers whose Service Hub is outpaced, not every HubSpot customer.

 Is Hydra a real alternative for enterprise or high-volume Service Hub use cases?